Laura has successfully sold cars on Craigslist in the past, and she enjoys sharing her experiences with others.

 Kelley Blue Book or Edmunds.com are great online resources to help determine the worth of a used car.
 They consider the region in which you are selling, the make, model, year, mileage and all the features of your car.
 The website easily guides you by asking you questions.
 When you are finished with their quiz, it lists all your car's features and the value based on the condition of the car.
 You can even print it out and have it with you to negotiate with a potential buyer.

 Once you have a suggested price from Kelley Blue Book or Edmunds, go to Craigslist and see what your competition looks like.
-Do a search on your make and model of car to see what similar cars are listed for and how many listings you are competing with.
+Search for your make and model of car to see what similar cars are listed for and how many listings you are competing with.
 This will help you sanity check your price.
-Once you have a figure in mind, price your car about $500 higher so you have room to negotiate.
+Once you have a figure in mind, price your car about $500 higher, so you have room to negotiate.
 Remember, cars that are priced to sell quickly are usually right at or just under the Kelley Blue Book recommendation.

 - Official Kelley Blue Book New & Used Car Values